VinGarcia/ksql/README.md

 - Add tests for tables using composite keys
 - Add support for serializing structs as other formats such as YAML
-- Update `kstructs.FillStructWith` to work with `ksql:"..,json"` tagged attributes
+- Update `ksqltest.FillStructWith` to work with `ksql:"..,json"` tagged attributes
 - Create a way for users to submit user defined dialects
 - Improve error messages
 - Add support for the update function to work with maps for partial updates